 Shrubs that grow in shade are a diverse lot.
 These bushes can provide color and interest to a drab nook in your yard.
-They range from short bushes to tall hedges and those that are evergreen to those that drop their leaves.
-Some of them provide blossoms while others mostly contribute foliage.
+They range from short bushes to tall hedges and include both evergreen and deciduous plants.
+Some produce blossoms, while others are planted mostly for their foliage.

 01 of 30

 Mountain laurel (Kalmia latifolia) is a native plant in eastern North America.
 Its natural habitat is in woodland areas, where it is shaded by trees.
-They sport glossy evergreen leaves and produce showy clusters of flowers in late spring.
-Cultivars have been developed just for use in the landscape, including the dwarf Minuet laurel.
-The color of the flowers on this cultivar is more vibrant than that on wild mountain laurels.
+This shrub sports glossy evergreen leaves and produces showy clusters of flowers in late spring.
+Cultivars have been developed just for use in the landscape, including the dwarf Minuet laurel, which has more vibrant flowers than those on wild mountain laurels.

 02 of 30